• Birds of Tokyo

 • Missy Higgins

-Missy capped off the year with the release of ‘The Special Ones’ – a Best Of Collection that is a primer to one of Australian music’s strongest modern catalogues;.
-The album features four previously unreleased tracks including new single ‘Arrows’ and the previously unheard demo of ‘All For Believing’ that set her career in motion when she won Triple J Unearthed all those years ago.
-Alongside the album release, Missy was also the focus of an ABC TV special ‘Missy & Friends Live’ – a celebration of her career with special guests including Peter Garrett and Kasey Chambers as part of Ausmusic Month.
+Missy capped that year with The Special Ones – a Best Of Collection that is a primer to one of Australian music’s strongest modern catalogues.
+The album featured four previously unreleased tracks including “Arrows” and the previously unheard demo of “All For Believing” that set her career in motion when she won Unearthed all those years ago.

 • Peter Garrett

-Following the release of Peter’s 2015 memoir “Big Blue Sky”, he returned to making music with his acclaimed debut solo album, “A Version Of Now”.
-In 2017 he and Midnight Oil regrouped after a 15 year absence for “The Great Circle” tour, playing 77 shows in 16 countries around the world.
-The band then recorded two new albums – “The Makarrata Project” (with First Nations Collaborators), and “Resist” – which each reached #1 on the ARIA charts.
-Across 2022 the Oils performed their final concert tour, calling for social justice and environmental sustainability.
+In 2017 Midnight Oil regrouped after a 15 year absence for “The Great Circle” tour, playing in 16 countries worldwide.
+The band then recorded two new albums –“The Makarrata Project” (with First Nations Collaborators), and “Resist” – both reaching #1 on the ARIA charts.

 • The Presets